Group Media & Photos

 Sand Island Internment Camp, Honolulu, Oahu Island

-This internee was among 39 men (mostly Issei) who were sent on the fourth transfer ship for internment in U.S. Army and Justice Department camps on the Mainland.
-These men were sent together from camp to camp, with some paroled to War Relocation Authority camps to reunite with family or transferred for repatriation to Japan.
+Thirty-nine men (mostly Issei) were sent on the fourth transfer ship for incarceration in U.S. Army and Department of Justice camps on the Mainland.
+The internees were sent together from camp to camp.
+Some were paroled to War Relocation Authority camps and reunited with family members under confinement, others were transferred for repatriation to Japan.

 Angel Island Detention Facility, California